Unusual wine. Very balanced. Gentle fruit and seamless all through to the finish. — a year ago

 Opened just prior to service; enjoyed over the course of a few hours.
 As far as I know, this was the first commercially released vintage of La Fleur de Boüard but others may be able to confirm or deny that.
 The 2000 pours a deep garnet color with an opaque core; medium+ viscosity with moderate staining of the tears.
 On the nose, the wine is developing with notes of ripe dark fruits: back plums, cassis, pipe tobacco, Flintstones vitamins, purple flowers, dried green herbs organic earth and fine baking spices.
 “Yabba dabba doo!”
 On the palate, the wine is dry with medium+ tannins and medium+ acid.
 Confirming the notes from the nose.
 The finish is medium+.
 Gosh, this is in a really lovely place right now; very well balanced!
 Thank Andy!
-Drink now through 2040. — 6 months ago
+Drink now through 2040. — a year ago

 Love this blend!
 Oaky cherry nose, notes of cranberry and cherry.
 Light peppery notes.
 A favorite! — 5 years ago